RekGRpth/mustach/README.md

      jsmn         | (unset) | Compile for jsmn (vendored, no dependency, always available)
                   | no      | Don't compile for jsmn
     --------------+---------+-----------------------------------------------
-     tool         | (unset) | Auto detection: cjson, jsonc or jansson if found,
+     tool         | (unset) | If jsmn=no, auto detection: use first found of cjson, jsonc
-                  |         | else jsmn as a dependency-free fallback
+                  |         | and jansson.
+Otherwise, use jsmn because it has no dependency.
                   | cjson   | Use cjson library
                   | jsonc   | Use jsonc library
                   | jansson | Use jansson library